John Mayer Fans Are Losing It Over His Extremely Funny, Low-Budget New Music Video — Watch

 OMG!
 The music video for John Mayer’s new single ‘New Light’ has arrived and it is a weird and wonderful mess!
 You don’t wanna miss this!

 John Mayer‘s music videos have always been playful and silly, but the gifted singer-songwriter has really outdone himself with his latest offering!
-In the new music video for “New Light,” the 40-year-old crooner really cuts loose while playing around in front of a green screen and we are totally here for it!
+In the new music video for “New Light,” the hunky 40-year-old crooner really cuts loose while playing around in front of a green screen and we are totally here for it!
 Wearing a purple sweatshirt and blue striped cotton pants, John happily dances and performs amid an empty auditorium, zebras, a farm, a baseball game and even fireworks!
 It’s clearly low-budget and somehow perfectly suits the laid-back, romantic track.

 “I needed to make a video for New Light but nobody could agree on a budget.
 (MUSIC INDUSTRY amirite?)
 So I went to a place downtown and made this with a company that usually does birthday and Bar Mitzvah videos,” he wrote in a tweet announcing the video’s release.
 What?!
 Okay, the video definitely makes more sense now.
 Also, this tidbit of information has us loving John and his music video even more!